Connect with others who understand.

 Written by Torrey Kim

-If you or a loved one is living with Parkinson’s disease (PD), you’ve probably spent a lot of time researching the condition and trying to understand the most essential information about its causes, symptoms, and progression.
-But even the most detail-oriented researchers may not know every fact about PD, because the disease has so many variables from one person to the next.
+If you or a loved one is living with Parkinson’s disease (PD), you’ve probably spent a lot of time researching the condition and trying to understand its causes, symptoms, and progression.
+But even the most detail-oriented search may not uncover every fact about Parkinson’s, because the disease affects people in so many different ways.

-Fact 1: Not Everyone With PD Experiences Tremor
+1. Not Everyone With Parkinson’s Disease Experiences Tremor

-Many people think of tremor, or involuntary shaking, as the key symptom of Parkinson’s disease.
-Although it’s often true that tremor is what initially prompts people to seek a PD diagnosis, not everyone with Parkinson’s experiences tremor.
+Many people think of tremor, or involuntary shaking, as the most common symptom of Parkinson’s disease.
+Although it’s true that tremor is what often prompts people to seek a Parkinson’s diagnosis, not everyone with the condition experiences tremor.

-About 70 percent of people who have Parkinson’s disease will have tremor symptoms during the course of the disease, according to the Parkinson’s Foundation.
-In some cases, tremor occurs internally, meaning that someone with the condition may feel a shaking sensation inside of their body (often in the limbs, chest, or abdomen) that isn’t visible to outsiders.
+Around 70 percent to 90 percent of people living with Parkinson’s disease will have tremor symptoms during the course of the disease, according to the Parkinson’s Foundation.
+In some cases, tremor occurs internally, which may feel a shaking sensation inside the body.
+This often occurs in the limbs, chest, or abdomen, and it isn’t visible from the outside.

-Fact 2: Loss of Smell Can Be an Early Symptom of PD
+2. Loss of Smell Can Be an Early Symptom

-One early sign of Parkinson’s disease that can often be overlooked is a reduced sense of smell.
-Although not everyone with PD will lose the ability to smell things, this symptom (known as hyposmia) can impact people long before other symptoms develop — sometimes up to a decade beforehand.
+An early sign of Parkinson’s disease that’s often overlooked is a reduced sense of smell.
+Hyposmia (loss of smell) doesn’t affect everyone with Parkinson’s, but it can affect people long before movement symptoms develop — sometimes up to a decade beforehand.

 A changing sense of smell is a common topic on MyParkinsonsTeam.
 “Lost any decent sense of smell a while ago,” one member said.
 Another noted, “Sometimes I can’t smell anything — or everything smells the same.”

-People who lose their sense of smell with no other cause appear to have an approximately 50 percent chance of developing PD in the subsequent five to 10 years.
+People who lose their sense of smell without another identifiable cause appear to have a 50 percent or greater chance of developing Parkinson’s within five to 10 years.

-Although aging is considered the main risk factor for developing Parkinson’s, the disease can affect people who are younger than 40 years old in certain cases.
-The average age at diagnosis for PD is 60, and anyone diagnosed with the condition who is below the age of 50 is classified as having young-onset Parkinson’s disease (YOPD).
-YOPD comprises about 10 percent to 20 percent of all PD cases.
+Aging is considered the main risk factor for Parkinson’s — the average age at diagnosis is 60.
+However, in rare cases, the disease affects people who are younger than 40.
+Anyone diagnosed below 50 is classified as having young-onset Parkinson’s disease, which makes up about 10 percent to 20 percent of all Parkinson’s cases.

-YOPD typically progresses more slowly than typical Parkinson’s cases do, and the presenting symptoms can be different.
-Dystonia (cramping or stiffness) is often an early symptom of PD in younger people, as is dyskinesia (involuntary movements of the body).
-However, cognitive issues, such as memory loss, confusion, and trouble with balance, tend to be less common in younger people with the disease.
+In people with young-onset Parkison’s, the disease usually progresses more slowly than in typical Parkinson’s, and some symptoms can be different.
+Dystonia (muscle stiffness or cramping) and dyskinesia (involuntary body movements) are common early symptoms in younger people.
+However, cognitive impairment, such as memory loss and confusion, and trouble with balance tend to be less common in younger people with Parkinson’s.

-Although some people with PD have a family history of the condition, that’s not the case in most instances of the disease.
-Parkinson’s disease is attributed to inherited genes in about 10 percent to 15 percent of cases.
-Scientists believe PD is caused by a combination of genetic and environmental factors, although researchers have not yet pinpointed a direct cause of the condition.
+Although some people with Parkinson’s disease have a family history of the condition, most do not.
+Parkinson’s is attributed to inherited genes in about 10 percent to 15 percent of cases.
+Scientists believe Parkinson’s results from a combination of genetic and environmental factors, but they haven’t yet pinpointed an exact cause of Parkinson’s.

-The topic of inheriting PD is a common theme of discussion on MyParkinsonsTeam.
+MyParkinsonsTeam members frequently discuss concerns about family members who have a medical history of Parkinson’s disease.
 “I have a sister, two cousins, and a trio of aunts who had PD,” one member wrote.
 Another said, “My husband and his brother both developed it at the same time.
-He hasn't had genetic testing to see if that was the cause or not, but it seems like a possibility.”
+He hasn’t had genetic testing to see if that was the cause or not, but it seems like a possibility.”

-You can undergo genetic testing to see if you have a mutation in a gene associated with PD, but even if your test results come out positive, your chances of developing Parkinson’s are still low.
-Researchers continue to study the specific role genes play in the development of PD.
+You can have genetic testing done to see if you have a mutation (change) in a gene associated with Parkinson’s.
+However, even if your test results show the mutation, your chances of developing Parkinson’s are still low based on a number of factors.
+For instance, you may have other genes that protect you from the disease.
+Researchers are still studying the specific role genes play in the development of Parkinson’s.

 Talk With Others Who Understand

-What Parkinson’s facts do you find the most compelling?
+What Parkinson’s facts do you find the most interesting?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Torrey Kim is a freelance writer with MyHealthTeam.
 Learn more about her here.